PranavRathod399/Blacklace/docs/graphene_amplifier.md

 Today we completed the initial characterization of our graphene composite materials.
 The Graphene-PEDOT:PSS composite continues to show the most promise for our power consumption challenges.
 Key observations:

 1. The 60/40 graphene-to-PEDOT:PSS ratio achieves the optimal balance between conductivity and power efficiency
-2. Surface morphology analysis shows excellent integration between materials without significant phase separation
-3. Electrochemical testing confirms stability over 1000+ testing cycles
+2. Electrochemical testing to confirm stability (pending)
-4. Power consumption was reduced by 52.8% compared to our pure graphene baseline
+3. Power consumption was reduced by 52.8% compared to our pure graphene baseline

 **Next steps**: Test frequency response characteristics, especially in the gamma band where signal attenuation was observed.
 Modify fabrication to enhance high-frequency performance.

-### 6.2 May 4, 2025: Miniaturization Progress

-Successfully reduced the amplifier footprint by 35% through:
-- Composite electrodes integrated directly onto flexible PCB
-- Multi-layer design with optimized signal routing
-- Custom ASIC replacing discrete components
-- Dynamic scaling in power management circuitry

 **Flexible prototype specs**:
 - Electrode area: 12 mm²